twpayne/chezmoi/docs/FAQ.md

     chezmoi chattr noempty ~/.foo

 When you next run `chezmoi apply`, `~/.foo` will be deleted.

+## Where does the name "chezmoi" come from?

+"chezmoi" splits to "chez moi" and pronouced /ʃeɪ mwa/ (shay-moi) meaning "at my house" in French.
+It's seven letters long, which is an appropriate length for a command that is only run occasionally.

 ## What other questions have been asked about chezmoi?